eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 In CAP theorem, **consistency** is defined to mean that all nodes see the same data at the same time {% cite Brewer12computer -l 23 %}.

-_Note: The definition of consistency used in CAP theorem is different to the definition of consistency used in ACID 24._
+_Note: The definition of consistency used in CAP theorem is different to the definition of consistency used in ACID._

 **Availability** is defined to mean that each request to the system receives a response {% cite Brewer12computer -l 23 %}.